A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 You need a Google account to use Google Business Profile, so go ahead and create one if you haven’t already.

-I recommend not using your personal Google account to set this up, as you may want to give others access to your Google Business Profile later and that’s better to do from a dedicated work account (no one needs to see your weird Reddit notifications, okay?).
+We recommend not using your personal Google account to set this up.
+You may want to give others access to your Google Business Profile later, and it’s better to do that from a dedicated work account.

 Step 2: Add your business information